thorpe1214/familyoutings/README.md

 - Eventbrite Discovery is not supported with personal tokens.
 Public discovery requires partner access; revisit if this changes.
 The codebase does not call Eventbrite.
 Admin
 - Backfill kid_allowed for existing rows: POST /api/admin/backfill-kid-allowed

+## Scheduling (prod)

+- Add Vercel Cron or external scheduler:
+  - POST /api/ingest/all hourly (or a few times per day)
+  - POST /api/admin/backfill-kid-allowed nightly with header `x-admin-token: BACKFILL_ADMIN_TOKEN`

+## Environments

+- Use separate Supabase projects for dev/prod.
+- In dev, configure `.env.local`; in prod, set Vercel env vars.
+- Expose only anon key to the browser; use service role exclusively in server routes.